DecentralizeJustice/decentralKeyStorageDocs/docs/hardware/README.md

 ## Engraving Tool
 * Number: 1
 ## Engraved Metal Cards
-* The kit will include 4 metal cards each engraved with 12  [bip39](https://github.com/bitcoin/bips/blob/master/bip-0039/bip-0039-wordlists.md) words.
+The kit will include 4 metal cards each engraved with 12  [bip39](https://github.com/bitcoin/bips/blob/master/bip-0039/bip-0039-wordlists.md) words.
 These words should be random and unique to the user.
-Two of the cards will match in words.
+Two of the cards will match in words and the other two will also macthc in words.
+A visual example of a set of engraved metal cards are below.
 For Example:
 Card 1 and 2:
 Card 3 and 4: